jhidding/adhesion-code/adhesion_example.md

 # The main program

 We're now ready to write the main program.
 It will read a configuration file from file and compute the adhesion model accordingly.

-## Run function
+Once the configuration is read, the workflow of actually computing the adhesion model is collected in a single function called `run`.

 ``` {.cpp file=src/run.hh}
 #pragma once